-24. Prevent autonomous killing machines (except in very rare US military cases).
+24. Potential autonomous killing machines (except in very rare US military cases).

-25. In the event of consciousness in AI, seek the embedding of ethics, clean data, bias prevention, legal compliance, moral values, continuous human feedback, and social manners.
+25. In the event of consciousness in AI, seek the embedding of ethics, clean data, bias, responsibility, error prevention, legal compliance, integrity, moral values, ethics, continuous human feedback, and proper social manners.

 HOW TO MITIGATE AI RISKS AND THREATS

 1. Understand the vast complexities of AI;

 2. Track AI reasoning;

 3. Participate in rule making, algorithms development, and data gathering;